tkruse/build-bench/README.md

 Pants does not cache test results, so building again will run tests again.
 Pants also left behind several zombie processes when killing with Ctrl-C.

 Pants path syntax has special semantics for task names which match the directory name of the file their defined in.

+Pants uses an ```.INI``` file for some configuration (Do you live in the past?).
+The pants documentation version may lag far behind the latest version.

 ## Why are ant/sbt/leiningen so slow for clean testing of commons-math?